🕒 Loading... Stockholm

 The landing technicalities

-Once you get to Sweden, you can gain support from the government and civil services available in the country to solve problems you might face, like gaining a driving license, study and career guidance, and small business support.
+Once you get to Sweden, you can gain support from government and civil services.

-If you have gained your license from the EEA, you will be able to keep using it for a certain amount of time in Sweden, but if you’re coming in from outside the EU you will have to apply for a new license.
+This includes help with driving licences, study and career guidance, and small business support.
+If you have gained your licence from the EEA, you will be able to keep using it for a certain amount of time in Sweden.

 The etiquette